 Where a broadcast is made in contravention of the legislation, the master or operator is guilty of an offence.
 Any person being a citizen of Ireland who operates or participates in the operation of an apparatus by which a broadcast is made from a ship, aircraft, structure et cetera is guilty of an offence.

 A person is guilty of an offence if he facilitates any of the above.
-A person who procures another person to do outside the state anything which is done in the state would constitute an offence if guilty himself of an offence.
+A person who procures another person to do outside the state, anything which is done in the state, would constitute an offence is guilty of an offence.

 The legislation applies to

 - furnishing or agreeing to furnish to another ship or aircraft, knowing or having probable cause to believe that broadcasts are to be made in contravention of the Act.

 - carrying on or agreeing to carry in a ship or aircraft apparatus for wireless telegraphy, knowing or having reasonable cause to believe that broadcasts are to be made as above

 - supplying, installing apparatus in a ship or aircraft with such knowledge.

 - supplying any apparatus for wireless telegraphy for installation in a ship, structure, et cetera with such knowledge.

 - repairing or maintaining any such apparatus for wireless telegraphy or having reasonable cause to believe the broadcasts are to be made in contravention of the legislation.

 - supplying goods or materials for its operation and maintenance with such knowledge.